iomesh/docs/docs/advanced-functions/localpv-manager.md

         NAME                          STATUS   VOLUME                                     CAPACITY   ACCESS MODES
         iomesh-localpv-device-pvc     Bound    pvc-72f7a6ab-a9c4-4303-b9ba-683d7d9367d4   10G         RWO
         ```
-5. Check the status of the block device that should be in `Bound` state.
+5. Check the status of the block device that should be in `Claimed` state.

     ```shell
     kubectl  get blockdevice --namespace iomesh-system -o wide
     ```
+    ```output
+    NAMESPACE       NAME                                           NODENAME            SIZE             CLAIMSTATE   STATUS   AGE iomesh-system   blockdevice-072560a15c89a324aadf7eb4c9b233f2   iomesh-node-17-18   1920383410176    Claimed      Active   160m iomesh-system   blockdevice-1189c24046a6c43da37ddf0e40b5c1de   iomesh-node-17-19   1920383410176    Claimed      Active   160m
+    ```
-    IOMesh LocalPV Manager selects a block device based on 2 requirements: 1.
-Its capacity must be equal to or exceed that of the PVC; 2.
-Its capacity must be closest to that of the PVC among all available block devices.

-    For instance, if a 10-GB PVC is declared and there are 3 block devices:
+    IOMesh LocalPV Manager selects a block device that fulfills two requirements: its capacity must exceed or equal that of PVC, and it must have the closest capacity to that of PVC among all available block devices.
+For example, if a 10-GB PVC is declared and there are 3 block devices:
-    - `BlockDevice-A` with 9 GB
+    - `BlockDevice-A` with 9GB
-    - `BlockDevice-B` with 15 GB
+    - `BlockDevice-B` with 15GB
     - `BlockDevice-C` with 20GB

-    `BlockDevice-A` will be discarded due to its limited capacity, and `BlockDevice-B`, which has a capacity closer to 10 GB than `BlockDevice-C`, is finally selected for binding.
+    `BlockDevice-B` is selected for binding because it has a capacity closer to 10GB than `BlockDevice-C`, and `BlockDevice-A` is excluded due to its limited capacity.

 6. View the configurations of this PV.
 Replace `pvc-72f7a6ab-a9c4-4303-b9ba-683d7d9367d4` with the PV name obtained in Step 4.

     ```shell
     kubeclt get pv pvc-72f7a6ab-a9c4-4303-b9ba-683d7d9367d4 -o yaml
     ```
-    You should see output below:
+    You should see output like this:

     ```yaml
     apiVersion: v1